syncfusion-content/windowsforms-docs/WindowsForms/Schedule/ScheduleControl.md

 <tr>
 <td>
 ScheduleAppointmentClick</td><td>
-Occurs when an item is clicked / double-clicked.</td></tr>
+Occurs when an item is clicked or double-clicked.</td></tr>
 <tr>
 <td>
 ScheduleGridCreated</td><td>
 Lets you either use a derived ScheduleGridControl or subscribe to the events on the ScheduleGridControl.</td></tr>
 </table>

-## Caption Panel
+## Caption panel

-This panel displays a caption at the top of the ScheduleControl.
+Displays a caption on the top of the ScheduleControl.
 The two buttons on this panel will navigate the schedule forward and backward.

-## Navigation Panel
+## Navigation panel

 It is a panel where you can place additional controls and make them appear adjacent to the ScheduleControl.

-## Navigation Calendar
+## Navigation calendar

-A GridControl-derived object that displays multiple calendars lets you select particular dates or data ranges to be displayed in the ScheduleControl.
+A GridControl-derived object displays multiple calendars lets you select particular dates or data ranges to be displayed in the ScheduleControl.

 ### Properties